-Let's take a more detailed look at this popular crossbreed:
+Let's take a more detailed look at this popular crossbreed parents breeds:

 The Golden retriever and Labrador retriever were bred for the same purpose - to fetch game and fish for hunters.
 The Labrador did its work in Newfoundland, Canada, while the Golden retriever was first developed in Scotland during the beginning of the 19cth century.

-The American Kennel Club officially recognised the breeds around about the same time.
-They acknowledged the Labrador in 1917 and the Golden retriever in 1925.
-Since then, both breeds have become popular family pets.
+Both breeds are popular family pets.
 But that doesn't mean they're work-shy - the Labrador and the Golden Retriever are still used as police dogs, service dogs, and therapy dogs.

 Like any mixed breed, Goldador puppies will be born looking like either of the parent breeds, or a mixture of both.
 Given the similar builds of both parents, it's fairly easy to predict a Goldadors size and weight.

 Females will mature to about 65 pounds in weight and 23 inches in height.

 As always, the boys tend to get a bit bigger - a full-grown male Goldador will weigh up to 80 pounds and stand at 25 inches tall.
 These medium-to-big sized dogs always inherit the Labrador's thick double coat, which can one of a few different colours.
 These include:

 - Light golden